My Short Trips in Johor Bahru ,Malaysia

 Entrance Fee: 10 Ringgit

 The water was cold, refreshing and invigorating.
 It was a perfect environment to get away from the bustling city life in Singapore.
-I read a few reviews saying the place is filthy and its not worth the visit.
+I read a few reviews saying the place is filthy and it's not worth the visit.
 I went there and the place looked wonderful.
 The place has been kept clean and safe for everyone.

 The third station was our favorite stop where it has a jacuzzi-like tub and we stayed in that area till it was time to get back on the road.
 The last spot is right beside the jacuzzi tub which is the main waterfall but swimming is not allowed there, the thin net barricading the area says it all.
-If you want the waterfalls all to yourself then better go there during the weekdays, try to avoid any holidays and weekends.
-Food is not allowed inside but the security was kind enough to allow to bring along our snacks with us.
-Just bare in mind not to leave anything behind especially any kind of rubbish from your bags.
+If you want the waterfalls all to yourself then better go there during the weekdays, and try to avoid any holidays and weekends.
+Food is not allowed inside but the security was kind enough to allow us to bring along our snacks with us.
+Just keep in mind not to leave anything behind especially any kind of rubbish from your bags.

-Kota Tinggi Waterfalls Resort back to Singapore
+Kota Tinggi Waterfalls Resort back in Singapore

 4. Legoland, Malaysia